 - Consider toxin studies in patients with suspected staphylococcal TSS.

-Initiate laboratory studies. as soon as TSS is suspected; do not wait for the results of
+Initiate empiric antibiotic therapy for TSS as soon as TSS is suspected; do not wait for the results of laboratory studies.

 Laboratory studies